The New E’s of Transportation

 The conventional approach of relying on engineering, education, and enforcement is no longer enough to ensure that our streets meet the needs of the 21st century.
 It’s time to change the way we do business.
-We propose three new words to inspire and guide the transportation profession: ethics, equity, and empathy.
+Since 2019, Toole Design has championed a new set of E words to guide the transportation profession: ethics, equity, and empathy.

 ETHICS